Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Method

 \section{Method}

 The task in this paper is to generate a sequence of human poses $\x_{1:T}$ given a sequence of audio features $\bm{a}_{1:T}$ for the same time instances, and optionally a style vector $\bm{s}$.
 This section presents the mathematical properties of diffusion models, the new diffusion-model architecture we demonstrate for audio-based motion generation, and how we include style into the models.
-Our proposal for style interpolation using guided diffusion is presented separately in \cref{sec:interpolation}.
+Our proposal for style interpolation using products of experts is presented separately in \cref{sec:interpolation}.
 In the exposition, bold type signifies vectors and non-bold type scalars.
-Limits of summation are written in upper case (e.g., $T$), with lower case denoting indexing operations and colons delimiting ranges of indexing.
+Limits of summation are written in upper case (e.g., $T$), with lower case denoting indexing operations and colons delimiting ranges of indexing for sequences.